-- (a) it is necessary for the driver to drive in the lane to stop at a place in the lane; and - (b) the driver is not prohibited from stopping at that place under the Road Rules, or it is a defence under rule 165 for the driver to stop at that place; and - (c) if the lane is a bicycle lane-the driver drives in the lane for no more than the permitted distance. - Note Rule 165 provides a defence to the prosecution of a driver for an offence against a provision of Part 12 (Restrictions on stopping and parking).
-The defence is available, for example, if the driver needs to stop to deal with a medical or other emergency. - (4) In this rule-
+- (3) It is a defence to the prosecution of a driver for an offence against a provision of this Division for driving in a bicycle lane, bus lane, tram lane, transit lane or truck lane if- - (a) it is necessary for the driver to drive in the lane to stop at a place in the lane; and - (b) the driver is permitted to stop at that place under the Australian Road Rules or another law of this jurisdiction, or it is a defence under rule 165 for the driver to stop at that place; and - (c) if the lane is a bicycle lane-the driver drives in the lane for no more than the permitted distance.

+Rule 165 provides a defence to the prosecution of a driver for an offence against a provision of Part 12 (Restrictions on stopping and parking).
+The defence is available, for example, if the driver needs to stop to deal with a medical or other emergency.